 Are you fascinated by the field of forensic science?
 Review the evidence below, and you’ll find it pointing you toward Cedar Crest College.
 Here are a few of the facts about our forensic science programs:

-FACT: Cedar Crest College is one of the few higher-learning institutions in the nation that offers fully accredited forensic science programs at both the undergraduate and graduate levels (as of summer 2014, just six other schools share this distinction).
+FACT: Cedar Crest College is one of the few higher-learning institutions in the nation that offers fully accredited forensic science programs at both the undergraduate and graduate levels (as of summer 2018, just seven other schools share this distinction).
 Both the undergraduate and master’s programs in forensic science are accredited by the Forensic Science Educational Programs Accreditation Commission (FEPAC) of the American Academy of Forensic Sciences.

 FACT: Cedar Crest is committed to educating women scientists.
 We are one of the few liberal arts colleges to offer programs in areas such as forensic science, chemistry, biochemistry, and genetic engineering and the only women’s college that offers degrees in all of these disciplines.
 (Note: Our master’s level program accepts both men and women.)
 Students who major in forensic science can easily double major in biochemistry, biology, or chemistry,

 Studying forensic science at Cedar Crest will prepare you for a wide variety of career paths, such as crime scene investigation, drug chemistry, forensic DNA analysis, toxicology and trace evidence examination.

-Recent Cedar Crest graduates have found employment in both public and private sector laboratories, including the New York City Police Department, Pennsylvania State Police, New Jersey State Police, and the United States Army Criminal Investigation Laboratory.
+Recent Cedar Crest graduates have found employment in both public and private sector laboratories, including the New York City Police Department, Pennsylvania State Police, New Jersey State Police, and the Virginia Department of Forensic Science.
 Other graduates have pursued careers in industries such as pharmaceuticals, cosmetics, and medical research.